5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 It's ⍈⍈.⍈⍈ plus ⍈⍈.⍈⍈.
 ~~~

-Note that the meta character backslash (`\` ) is used for two different purposes:
+Note that the metacharacter backslash (`\` ) is used for two different purposes:

-* To escape any of the RegEx meta characters so that they are stripped of their special meaning and taken literally.
+* To escape any of the RegEx metacharacters so that they are stripped of their special meaning and taken literally.
 * To give the next character a special meaning if it is an ordinary ASCII letter.

 So `\*` takes away the special meaning from the `*` while `\d` gives the `d` the special meaning: all digits.